crisparisi/mailerlite/README.md

 Newsletter topics that are covered include: MailerLite features and updates, email marketing, business, remote, team, etc.

-This page showcases the benefits of signing up for these email newsletters and also offers a small incentive (free sticker).
+This page showcases the benefits of signing up for these email newsletters while also offering a small incentive (free sticker).
 Some of the product features are also highlighted offering information about the various capabilites of MailerLite.

 Some thoughts behind the layout: